langfield/display-single-note-in-browser/README.md

 This used to be a part of the "advanced browser" add-on, but since 2.1.24, it became easy enough to create a separate add-on for it.

+## Use

+You can switch between note and card mode in the browser by pressing on Notes > Card/Note.
+You can use the add-on configuration to configure the short-cut (by default Alt+Shift+N).

 ## Links, licence and credits

 Key         |Value